dadish/hookz/Readme.md

 want to attach hooks into. __callback__ is a function to be called. __context__ is a context for the callback.
 Defaults to the object that attaches a hook.

-You can provide multiple names at once to attach a method to several hookable methods.
+You can provide multiple names at once to attach a hook to several hookable methods.
 The names should be seperated with space.
 ```js
 obj.addHook(obj, 'name1 name2 name3', function () {});